MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-users-that-are-enabled-for-audio-conferencing.md

 ---
-title: "See a list of users that are enabled for Audio Conferencing" ms.author: tonysmit
+title: "See a list of users that are enabled for Audio Conferencing in Skype for Business Online" ms.author: tonysmit
 author: tonysmit
 manager: serdars